ligato/docs/docs/user-guide/quickstart.md

 ### 3.1 Start etcd

-Start the etcd server in a docker container with this command.
-If the image is not present on your localhost, docker will download it for you first.
+Use the following command to start the etcd server in a docker container.
+If the image is not present on your localhost, docker will download it for you.
 ```
 docker run --rm --name etcd -p 2379:2379 -e ETCDCTL_API=3 quay.io/coreos/etcd /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
 ```